Yangobears/SFMovieApp/readme.md

 3. Click on movies in the list, see its information and the places that it's being filmed within SF.

+4. Search for a location showing up in the list and see the markers on map showing up accordingly.

-4. Click on marker to see a google streetview picture of the place and the movie it's associated with.
+5. Click on marker to see a google streetview picture of the place and the movie it's associated with.